arksomething/compiler/README.md

 - By default, emitted assembly-like backend code that starts at `main`
 - Interpreter output only when you explicitly pass `--interpret`
 - For backend-oriented examples, prefer files under `examples/cpu/`
+- Assembly emission only: assembling/running that output happens in the FPGA repo at `https://github.com/arksomething/fpga`

 ## Development commands